Editor’s Note: This story was updated February 23, 2021 with new data from the study.

 What’s Next?
 ONCOS-102 Paired With Immunotherapy

-The ONCOS-102 experiment for mesothelioma may soon come to the United States.
-Company officials said the next phase of the study could involve pairing the therapy with an immunotherapy drug.
+Targovax officials said the next phase of the study will involve pairing the therapy with an immunotherapy drug.
 Researchers hope this combination enhances the immune system even further.

 T-cells have PD-1 receptors, while mesothelioma cells have PD-L1 receptors.
 When they connect, the T-cells are tricked into thinking mesothelioma cells are safe.
 The PD-1/PD-L1 link disguises the cancer.